How to get started on Instagram: A beginners’ guide

 How to post an Instagram video

-To publish a longer video on Instagram, head to the plus icon form the top right navigation within the Instagram mobile app and select your chosen video as if you intend to publish to the feed.
+To publish a longer video on Instagram, head to the plus icon within the Instagram mobile app and select your chosen video as if you intend to publish to the feed.
 Videos that are longer than 90 seconds will automatically be published as a video post as opposed to a Reel.

 How to post a Reel

-To create a Reel, you can head to the plus icon from the top right navigation within the Instagram mobile app, and select ‘Reel’.
-From here you’ll be able to record and publish a Reel.
-If you already have a Reel that you are ready to post (this could be any video and doesn’t necessarily have to have been created within Instagram), instead of selecting ‘Reel’ you can simply select your video file as if you intend to publish a feed post.
-This will publish as a Reel.
+To create a Reel, you can head to the plus icon within the Instagram mobile app, and select “Reel.”
+From here, you’ll be able to record and publish a Reel.
+If you already have a Reel that you are ready to post (this could be any video and doesn’t necessarily have to have been created within Instagram), instead of selecting “Reel,” you can simply select your video file as if you intend to publish a feed post.
+This will then be published as a Reel.

 How to go live

-To go live on Instagram, head to the plus icon from the top right of your Instagram navigation and select ‘Live’.
+To go live on Instagram, head to the plus icon on the top right of your Instagram navigation and select “Live.”
 You’ll be able to go live for an hour and you will be able to see when people join.

 Available only to Professional accounts (Creator or Business accounts), Instagram analytics can provide valuable insights into who your audience is in terms of demographic, and give you a clearer oversight over how your content has performed.